Rottnest Island Hiking Tour: Guided Walk Adventures - The Hike Collective

 Three days

 We board together at Fremantle.
 The ferry is not the commute, it is the first stage.
 The city recedes and the water opens.
 By the time Wadjemup appears on the horizon, something has already begun.
 The afternoon is a first walk, completely unhurried, the island introducing itself on its own terms.
-Dinner together that evening as the group finds its shape.
+A family-style sharing dinner at Lontara that evening as the group finds its shape.
 The night sky handles the rest.

 Sunrise on the western coast before the rest of the island wakes.
-The Indian Ocean in October carries a particular quality of cold and light and weight that is difficult to describe and easy to feel.
+The Indian Ocean in August carries a particular quality of cold and light and weight that is difficult to describe and easy to feel.
 We move through it together, with intention, across the terrain that most visitors cycle past.
-Salt lakes that turn pink in the morning.
+Salt lakes the colour of an old photograph.
 Limestone ridgelines with the ocean on both sides.
 The wild western edge where the swell arrives without anything to slow it down.

 Wadjemup holds 45 kilometres of trail network.
 Over three days we piece it together with precision, selecting the sections that earn their place in the sequence.
 Each day carries distance options.
 You choose your adventure, or your stillness.
 Both are part of the same thing.